RadoslavaS/RadoslavaS.github.io/_pages/about.md

 Everything on this page consists only of my own thoughts and is not in any way connected to my current affiliation.
 Feel free to get in touch by clicking at the icons below!

+If you are interested in doing a **master thesis** in the field of *applied statistics* or *applied machine learning* for deriving personalised insights from longitudinal data collected by **wearables** and **mHealth** solutions, feel free to get in touch!

+If you own a **Garmin** device or live in Lugano and would be willing to borrow one from us, and would like to participate in a *data collection* for my internal research study **Wearables and well-being**, please contact me.
+More information [on this link](https://docs.google.com/document/d/1YDw9lGH0aDt4WNMcH8VgFXD6KM10ytLV/edit?usp=sharing&ouid=100026897104344956854&rtpof=true&sd=true).